 Poorly-managed inventory doesn’t just lose businesses money internally; it can also impact you long-term, whereby regularly being out of stock on items, or making errors with customers’ orders, forces them elsewhere.

 Cash registers do not give you the ability to manage inventory — a valuable feature to be missing out on if your business has a high inventory count or works with many product variants.

 How many staff will be using the system?

 For your employees to excel at work, they need the right tools and the knowledge and space to use them.
 A cash register may suit a small business where only one person is needed to process single transactions.
-But for those with multiple staff, who need to process payments simultaneously, a point-of-sale system that integrates across multiple devices (even their own smartphones) is best.
+But for those with multiple staff, who each need to process payments simultaneously, a point-of-sale system that integrates across multiple devices (even their own smartphones) is best.

 What are your growth plans?

-Small business owners aren’t blessed with ample time to think about the future, but it’s worth your while to write a business plan and consider your business goals.
+Small business owners aren’t blessed with ample time to think about the future, but it’s worth your while to write a business plan and consider your 5-year roadmap.
 Growth is the top goal shared by Square sellers, with greater revenue and more customers taking precedence.
 If this turns out to be you, consider how a point-of-sale system comes with software that can be updated for free, and hardware that is affordable to upgrade if necessary.

 Despite similar appearances, when you drill into pricing, features and functionality, there are big differences between a cash register and a POS.
 POS systems increasingly beat cash registers in all of these areas, and with the technology to constantly adapt and improve, they’re well-suited for the needs of agile, reactive small businesses.